November 18, 2020•1,928 words

 Kampong Speu reeked of staph and all of the kids in our village seemed to get it.
 They had milky, irregular scars all over their arms and legs.
 You hardly see anyone outside Cambodia with that many scars.

-I couldn't believe how easily our cuts got infected.
-It happened almost like a ritual: get a cut, clean it out, get infected anyway.
-Was staph in the soil?
+Some of the Westerners got it too.
+I'm a Westerner.
+Like a ritual, I’d get infections in my feet just from the friction of my sandal straps.
+Was there staph in the soil?
 The water that I showered in?
 The noxious Kampong Speu air?
 I still haven't found a good explanation.

 In the US children wake up every day to take their Adderall before going to school.
 In our Kampong Speu village children woke up every day to take their antiretrovirals (ARVs) before going to school.
 All but one of them had HIV.

-Because we never knew what stroke of bad luck might end up with someone dying, the village had one firm rule: treat everything.
+With stakes so high the village didn't take chances, they just treated everything.
 Even for routine infections the village doctor often took the nuclear option of using maximum-strength antibiotics like vancomycin.
 So at noon, after having taken their ARVs, a second wave of kids with infected hands and feet would meet the village doctor at the clinic.
 He'd greet all their little open palms with tiny little gift boxes of antibiotics.

 We didn't consider any side effects that such overprescription might have.
 For one, rampant infection combined with abundant prescription of antibiotics creates the ideal breeding ground for new resistant strains of staph.
 Instead we only thought about how antibiotics kept us on the safe side, however precarious it may be, lest a wound fail to heal or, worse, begin to spread.